eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 > **DEV/Testing knobs:** `relaxCertificateProfiles()` strips `endEntityProfile` constraints
 > from all provider types, useful when DEV certificates don't fully conform to ETSI profile
 > requirements. `relaxPkixRevocation()` disables CRL/OCSP revocation checks when endpoints
 > are not available in the test environment.
+When `relaxPkixRevocation()` is **not** called,
+> PKIX revocation checking is enabled and strict — certificate chain validation will fail if
+> a certificate is revoked or if the revocation status cannot be determined.

 #### Advanced: Manual Trust Anchor Resolution (LoTE)